 Soulmates and Sole-Mates

 This Valentine’s Day, instead of swiping and swiping to find your soulmate, let’s spend some time finding your sole-mate.
 Or, if you’ve already got a soulmate, now’s a great time to hook them up with their future sole-mate.

-Some socks are great for running, some for hiking and others for skiing and snowboarding.
+Some socks are great for running, some for hiking and trekking, and others for skiing and snowboarding.
 But is there one sock that’s truly perfect for you, your friends, or significant other?
 This is where the ultimate test of preference and true love comes into play.
 This is when we get to decide where our passions lie and how they feel on our feet.

 In order to find your perfect sole-mate, start by picking your ideal traits in a person—I mean sock—from each of the socks below.
 (You can also head to our Gift Finder quiz if you want to cut to the chase―but where’s the fun in that?)

 For the Trendsetter Who...

 - Has preference between New England IPA and hazy IPA